 The predictor was set up as a cloud service with easy integration capabilities and further integrated into Slack.
 Now, whenever a giosg crew member wants to know whether there is fresh coffee, all he or she needs to do is to write '/coffee' into company general discussion in Slack and the coffee bot will respond.
 The system also uses the same group chat in Slack to automatically notify whenever there is new fresh coffee available.

 The predictor works so that it compares pictures taken every 10 seconds.
 If a crew member sends an information request, the system replies with the latest picture of the coffee machines.

 An automated notification is only sent when there is a change in status.
 In other words, if the starting point was 'no coffee' and it has now changed to 'full of coffee, an automated notification will be sent through Slack to spread the good news.

-Using AI to solve online business problems such as increasing conversion, increasing efficiency, reducing costs or improving customer experience is just as easy!
+Using AI to solve online business problems such as increasing conversion, increasing efficiency, reducing costs or improving customer experience is just as easy (think AI chatbots, for example)!
 If you want to know more, read our guide.